kev1179/CEN3031-Group-62/Sprint2.md

 the user is not logged in.
 ### TestComment
 Sends a POST request containing a comment a fictional user made and checks to make sure that the comment is inserted into the database correctly.
+### TestRegister
+Creates a made up username created using a randomizer function.
+This user is sent to the server using a POST request and then this test also checks to make sure this new user can be properly logged in.

 # Backend API